fadden/fhpack/README.md

-The 6502/65816 versions of the uncompressor (source and binaries), as well as two slideshow applications written in Applesoft and a number of sample files, are provided on the attached disk images.
+The 6502/65816 versions of the uncompressor (source and binaries), as well as two slideshow applications written in Applesoft and a number of sample files, are provided on the [attached disk images](fhpack_disks.zip) (click "view raw" to download them from github).

 There are six disk images.
 The first three hold the slide show demo: